1986 World Series: Game 6

 After the Red Sox failed to score against Rick Aguilera in the top of the ninth, the Mets came up with a chance to win the game.
 Knight started the inning by drawing a walk off Schiraldi.
 Mookie Wilson was then asked to lay down a bunt to try to move the runner up to second.
-The bunt landed directly in front of home plate and catcher Gedmansaw he had a play at second and threw there to try and get the lead runner.
+The bunt landed directly in front of home plate and catcher Gedman saw he had a play at second and threw there to try and get the lead runner.
 His throw was high, however, and pulled shortstop Owen off the base long enough for Knight to slide in safely.
 Owen, Barrett, and McNamara argued that second base umpire Jim Evans made the wrong call, with McNamara saying he could not have seen Owen's foot land back on the bag, but television replays showed that Knight's hand touched just before Owen got his foot back down.

 With a runner now in scoring position and still nobody out, Howard Johnson came on to pinch hit.
 Mets manager Davey Johnson had been expected by the Red Sox to call for a bunt in order to move Knight to third base, where he could score on a deep fly ball, but the play was not called and Johnson struck out.
 Schiraldi then got Mazzilli out on a fly ball to left, failing to advance Knight to third, and followed that up with another fly out off the bat of Dykstra to end the inning and move the game to extra innings.

 In the visiting tenth, Henderson hit Aguilera's second pitch of the inning out of the park for a 4–3 Boston lead.
 After getting Owen to strike out, the first of two opportunities for McNamara to utilize his bench, where he had several pinch-hitting options including Baylor still available, came up with the pitcher's spot now due.
 McNamara, however, sent Schiraldi to the plate despite having both Joe Sambito and Bob Stanley, the latter having not recorded a single earned run in the postseason to that point, in the bullpen ready to go.
 Aguilera retired Schiraldi on a strikeout for the second out.

 Boggs then followed with a double, and Barrett drove him in with a single to give the Red Sox an insurance run and a 5–3 lead.
 The second chance for McNamara to use his bench followed.
 The veteran first baseman Buckner was the next batter, and in many cases where Boston would be leading late in games McNamara would take Buckner out and replace him with Dave Stapleton at first base, as he had done in all three previous Red Sox victories in this series.
 This time, he did not, even after Aguilera drilled the veteran first baseman in the hip with a pitch.
 Rice, the next batter, ended the inning with a flyout to Mazzilli.